akkiicloud/3_ERT_Inversion/README.md

 - creating the error model,
 - generating the inversion mesh using the default PyGIMLi mesh,
 - applying a homogeneous starting model, and
-- performing the smoothness-constrained inversion.
+- performing the smoothness-constrained inversion including the topography
+- calcualting and plotting residuals
+- calculating and plotting sensitivity.

 ---